fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 ### 7. Testing an ERC-20 implementation<a name="erc20"></a>

 In order to test an ERC-20 implementation we need to prepare the EOSIO enviroment.
-Please run the [prepare.sh](tests/sol/prepare.sh) or follow the steps manually.
+Please run the [prepare.sh](tests/sol/prepare.sh) script or follow the steps manually.

     $ cd tests/sol
     $ ./prepare.sh

-The preparation step creates two accounts, one for Alice and one for Bob, and issue them 1000.0000 SYS each.
+The preparation steps create two accounts, one for Alice and one for Bob, and issue them 1000.0000 SYS each.
 In this test we will make Bob send Alice 100.0000 SYS via the Wrapped-SYS (WSYS) ERC-20 token.

 First we need to compile and deploy the [WSYS](tests/sol/WSYS.sol) ERC-20 contract (using a third account):